 The way we do business is still being impacted by the COVID-19 pandemic.
 Other factors including war and financial shocks are combining to create a long tail in terms of supply chain disruptions and logistics.

 Contributing factors include:

-- Raw Material Shortages: Due to COVID-related disruptions to mining, the supply of raw materials such as silica and copper required for manufacturing electronics has been in short supply.
+- Raw Material Shortages: Due international disruptions to mining, the supply of raw materials for manufacturing electronics has been in short supply.

-- Reduced Manufacturing Output: Manufacturers are not operating at full capacity due to the above mentioned shortages, market uncertainty, COVID restrictions and a shift towards manufacturing-to-order (see below).
+- Reduced Manufacturing Output: Many manufacturers are not operating at full capacity.
+Staff shortages, market uncertainty, COVID restrictions and a shift towards manufacturing-to-order (see below) all play a part.

 - Manufacturing To Order: Companies are producing more items on a ‘by order’ basis and holding less stock on hand.
-When end customers place an order for some items previously available ‘off the shelf’, they now need to factor the entire manufacturing and shipping process into their lead times.
+When customers place an order for items previously available ‘off the shelf’, they now need to factor manufacturing and shipping process into their lead times.

 - Shipping Delays: There is currently a shortage of shipping containers compounded by restricted access to ports.
-This is resulting in significantly longer shipping timelines and increases in shipping costs, with huge premiums being commanded by shipping suppliers for priority delivery.
-When importing items from overseas it is now necessary to factor additional cost and time and/or consider international air freight options (which are also at a premium).
+This is resulting in longer shipping timelines and increased costs, with huge premiums being commanded for priority delivery.
+When importing items it is now necessary to factor additional costs and time.

-Our advice to clients is to budget and plan as early as possible and communicate with solutions partners such as datmedia at those early stages.
+Our advice to clients is to budget carefully and plan early.
+Communicate with solutions partners such as datmedia at those early stages.

-That allows us to negotiate the best rates and availability with suppliers on your behalf and deliver projects on time and on budget as often as possible.
+Advance notice helps us negotiate the best rates and availability with suppliers.
+Therefore we can deliver projects on time and on budget as often as possible.